CybercellVIIT/RecruitmentCTF-24/web/README.md

    - Name the folder after the challenge title, using lowercase letters and dashes instead of spaces (e.g., `boot-failed`).

 2. **📝 Challenge Information:**
-   - Inside the challenge's folder, create a `README.md` file with the following template:
+   - Inside the challenge's folder, create a `README.md` file with the following [template](../templates/challenge-template.md)

 ```markdown
 # ✨ Challenge Name: **[Name of the Challenge]**